 Brooks Building East Elevation

 Brooks Building North Elevation

-Originally constructed as a service station, this commercial building is a rehabilitation and adaptive reuse of one of Milford’s registered historic structures.
+DESCRIPTIONOriginally constructed as a service station, this commercial building is a rehabilitation and adaptive reuse of one of Milford’s registered historic structures.
 The building was mostly destroyed by fire, and the work required reconstruction using both historic fabric and new materials.